Enriquedonaire/Mytheresa-movie-App-Test/README.md

 # Mytheresa Movie App 🎥

-This project is a movie web application created with React and deployed using GitHub Pages.
+This project is a movie web application created with React, Webpack, Babel, Sass and  SSR., and deployed using GitHub Pages.

 ## Features